-19.1 Once per match, if any equipment breaks, time must be stopped and the Athlete will be given a one ten (10) minute technical time out to repair their equipment.
+- 19.1 Once per match, if any equipment breaks, time must be stopped and the Athlete will be given a one ten (10) minute technical time out to repair their equipment.
 In a Pairs match, an Athlete may share a ramp with his/her teammate if necessary.
-A replacement ramp may be substituted between Ends (the Head Referee must be notified of this).
-Repair items, including a replacement ramp, may come from outside the FOP.
-An Official (Liner, Timer, Referee...) must accompany the personnel doing the repair.

-If the equipment cannot be repaired (or replaced between the ends), the athlete must carry on playing with the broken equipment or forfeit the match (ref.: 11.8).
+A replacement ramp or replacement wheelchair may be substituted between Ends (the Head Referee must be notified of this).
+Repair items, including a replacement ramp or replacement wheelchair, may come from outside the FOP.
+An Official (Liner, Timer, Referee...) must accompany the personnel doing the repair. - 19.2 If the equipment cannot be repaired (or replaced between the ends), the athlete must carry on playing with the broken equipment.
+If the athlete is unable to continue, any remaining balls for that athlete will become dead balls.